-- Fresh or frozen poultry may be sold at farmers markets if the following guidelines are followed: - All poultry products must be either: - Commercially slaughtered under USDA or WVDA inspection, passed, and labeled, or - Produced under and meeting the requirements of either of the two poultry exemptions recognized in West Virginia. - Raw products must be kept in cold holding equipment capable of holding the product at 41°F or less - Poultry products must be held, stored, and transported in a clean sanitary environment to keep products wholesome
+- Fresh or frozen poultry may be sold at farmers markets if the following guidelines are followed: - Commercially slaughtered under USDA or WVDA inspection, passed and labeled, or - Produced under and meeting the requirements of either of the two poultry exemptions recognized in West Virginia. - Raw products must be kept in cold-holding equipment capable of holding the product at 41°F or less - Poultry products must be held, stored and transported in a clean sanitary environment to keep products wholesome.

-The vendor shall receive a Farmers' Market Vendor Permit from WVDA and a food establishment permit from the local health department by March 1st to avoid a late fee or before the date of sale.
+The vendor shall receive a Farmers Market Vendor Permit from WVDA by March 1 to avoid a late fee or before the date of sale.
 As part of the routine inspection, the local health department may coordinate with WVDA and/or inspect the storage space of the product off premises of the sales area.
-Off-premise storage should be in separate designated cold-holding equipment that is stored in a clean, safe, and secure environment.
+Off-premise storage should be in separate designated cold-holding equipment that is stored in a clean, safe and secure environment.